 Sugar that occurs naturally in food is much easier for our bodies to digest and use due to the other beneficial nutrients such as fiber.
 Added sugars process differently in our bodies and consuming too much can cause inflammation, joint pain, muscle aches, obesity, digestive issues, affect bone density, and increase chances of developing chronic disease, such as diabetes, heart or liver disease.

-All of this is not to say that one should never enjoy a sweet treat or eat something that contains added sugar!
+This does not mean that one should never enjoy a sweet treat or eat something that contains added sugar!
 It’s more about increasing awareness of added sugar’s negative affect on health, identifying sources of added sugar and learning about acceptable amounts to consume.

-The consensus among health organizations, such as The American Heart Association and the World Health Organization, is that adults limit their added sugar intake to 6 teaspoons (25 grams), based on 2,000 calorie per day.
+The consensus among health organizations, such as The American Heart Association and the World Health Organization, is that adults should limit their daily added sugar intake to 6 teaspoons (25 grams), based on 2,000 calories per day.
 The AHA states that men without current health issues may consume up to 9 teaspoons (38 grams) per day.
 Any adult with specific health issues should follow the advice of their health care providers.
-Children ages 2 – 12 should not consume more, and preferably less, than 6 teaspoons (25 grams) of added sugar per day.
+Children ages 2 – 12 should not consume more, and preferably less than 6 teaspoons (25 grams) of added sugar per day.